-Founded by Sir Clive Cowdery (Chair of Trustees) in 2005, the Foundation is led by

-Torsten Bell (Chief Executive), Gavin Kelly (Chair) and David Willetts (President of the Advisory Council and Intergenerational Centre).
+Founded by Sir Clive Cowdery (Chair of Trustees) in 2005, the Foundation is led by Mike Brewer (Interim Chief Executive), Gavin Kelly (Executive Chair) and David Willetts (President of the Advisory Council and Intergenerational Centre).
 Our work is overseen by a board of trustees, and primarily funded by the Resolution Trust.
 We also partner with a range of other organisations and research institutions for project specific work.

-We are a close-knit team of around 30 people, based in an office in Westminster, next to St James' Park.
-We all support each other, work flexibly and share crossorganisational work.
+We are a close-knit team of around 30 people, based in an office in Westminster.
+We all support each other, work flexibly and share cross-organisational work.

-Working at the Resolution Foundation Louise Murphy, Economist
+Working at the Resolution Foundation

+Louise Murphy, Senior Economist